Corrie Monk – Social Enterprise and Team Administration Coordinator

 Ingrid Peters Derry – Special Projects and Communications Coordinator

 Born in Saskatchewan, Ingrid has also lived in Kansas, Ontario, and Manitoba.
 While always a Prairie Girl, annual vacations to the Canadian Rockies provide a lovely distraction.
-She enjoys three adult children, one living with her, another in Winnipeg, and one often traveling elsewhere.
-Ingrid lives in Winnipeg with her partner, son, dog and three cats – sometimes peacefully.
+She enjoys three adult children, one living with her, and the others currently also in Winnipeg.
+Ingrid lives in Winnipeg with her partner, son, dog and two cats – mostly peacefully.

 Ingrid has worked with Communities 4 Families, as one of its first coordinators, since 2003.
 After nearly 20 years, she began to work part-time as co-coordinator, focusing particularly on Special Projects, such as our Gentle Heroes and Raising the Village workshops, and Communications for the Coalition.
 Updates to the website, workshop posters and registration, and a weekly e-digest are pieces of Ingrid’s work.